 Group 2 attends on every alternate Wednesday, Thursday and Friday 8.40am – 2.50pm

 The staff are responsible for the care of the children between the hours of 8.40am and 2.50pm.
 Children must not be left alone at the Centre before or after these times.
 To enable arrivals and departures to run smoothly we would suggest that you bring your child to the centre between 8.40am and 9.00am.
 Children may be picked up after 2.30pm but not later than 2.50pm.
 If you need to pick your child up earlier, please do so by 1.30pm so as not to disturb the rest period.

 Qualified educators work together to provide your child with a high quality, play based early education program.
 All of our educators hold appropriate qualifications and licences for their positions.

 |Group 1||Nominated Supervisor Early Childhood Teacher Educational Leader||Mrs Debbie Brown||Diploma of Teaching, Early Childhood BKTC||Children call her Mrs Brown|

 |Mrs Linda Beale||Graduate Diploma of Early Childhood Education||Children call her Mrs Beale|

-|Both Groups||Designated Supervisor Assistant||Mrs Sue Waugh||Diploma of Early Childhood Education and Care||Children call her Mrs Waugh|
+|Both Groups||Responsible Person Assistant||Mrs Sue Waugh||Diploma of Early Childhood Education and Care||Children call her Mrs Waugh|

 A high teacher/child ratio allows teachers the individual time to spend with your child.
 We have two teaching staff for every 22 children.
-Occasionally, relief staff will be employed.
-Such staff will also be qualified and meet all the requirements as set down by the office of Early Childhood Education and Care.
+Occasionally relief staff will be employed.
+Such staff will also be qualified and meet all the requirements as set down by The Office of Early Childhood Education and Care.